hmp656/BasicDataManipulation/README.md

 # BasicDataManipulation
-Some projects I'm working on concerning basic data science
+Some projects I'm working on concerning basic data science.
+Mostly written in Python since that's the only language I know right now